JKirchartz/awesome-stars/README.md

 - [apt-cyg](https://github.com/transcode-open/apt-cyg) - Apt-cyg, an apt-get like tool for Cygwin
 - [cutesaver](https://github.com/kesgai/cutesaver) - An ASCII Art Screensaver in Bash Script
 - [epub](https://github.com/ikrukov/epub) - Free books in epub format
-- [dokku](https://github.com/dokku/dokku) - A docker-powered PaaS that helps you build and manage the lifecycle of applications
 - [tmux-yank](https://github.com/tmux-plugins/tmux-yank) - Tmux plugin for copying to system clipboard.
 Works on OSX, Linux and Cygwin.
 - [babun](https://github.com/babun/babun) - Babun - a Windows shell you will love!
 - [termNFO](https://github.com/phracker/termNFO) - Read .nfo files using bash.
 Optimized for OS X.